univention/intercom-service/docs/configuration.rst

    retrieve the secret from :file:`/etc/portal-navigation-service.secret`.

 :file:`/etc/intercom-redis.secret`
    The secret to communicate with the app *Redis*, that stores the sessions.
+It is only needed if you use an external *Redis* server.
+Otherwise, it will be generated during installation.

 .. _app-settings: